When did fraud law change?

 The law that governs fraudulent acts changed with the introduction of the Fraud Act 2006 which came into force the following year.
 This piece of legislation came about with the law commission becoming increasingly concerned with the number of cases under the old regime leading to the collapse of prosecutions, acquittals and successful appeals against convictions.

-The new legislation fails to define exactly what “fraud” means, however under Sections 2,3,4 and 11 it goes some way too highlight the provisions that will govern the offences.
+The new legislation fails to define exactly what “fraud” means, however under Sections 2,3,4 and 11 it goes some way to highlight the provisions that will govern the offences.
 In the article we discuss one of the most common offences, Fraud by False Representation, contrary to section 2.

-As with much legislation, section 2 is quite wordy but in layman terms it confirms that to be guilty of an offence the defendant must have dishonestly made a false representation to make a gain for himself or another, or a loss to another.
+As with much legislation, section 2 is quite wordy but in layman terms it confirms that to be guilty of fraud by false representation the defendant must have dishonestly made a false representation to make a gain for himself or another, or a loss to another.
 A representation is defined as “false” if it is misleading or untrue and the person making it is aware that it misleading or untrue.
 A “representation” is not specifically defined other than to say it is any fact or law.
 The nearest synonym would be a “statement” either said or in writing, or in fact implied.

-What is a false representation?
+What is a fraud by false representation?

 By way of example; “The payment has been made today”, “the car is in perfect working order” or “my mum gave me permission to sell it”.
 Those are all verbal representations of specific facts, but the representation can also include a representation as to the state of mind either of the person making the representation or of any other person, “I think the watch is three years old” or “I intend to make payment when I get paid”.
 Representations can also be made by conduct for example by showing somebody else’s ID card to gain access to a private club, or by changing the odometer reading on a car prior to selling it.
 Examples of representations relating to “law” are things such as “you’re not entitled to a refund on faulty goods”.